 Include these details if you’re applying for the first time:

 - details of when your organisation was formed (eg minutes from the first meeting)

 - relevant experience of organising caravan or camping events

-- names and contact details for at least 2 previous site you have used
+- names and contact details for at least 2 sites you have used previously

-It can take up to 6 weeks to get your licence if this is your first application.
+It can take up to 6 weeks to get your exemption certificate if this is your first application.

 Where to send your form

 If you need a certificate for more than 1 country (eg England and Wales), you only need to send your application and documents to 1 office.

 Directorate of housing